neuronest/food-recognition-azureml/README.md

-# Dessert recognition
+# Food recognition

 ## Documentation <a name="documentation"></a>

-**Dessert recognition** is a Data Science project that aims to classify types of dessert using their photographs.
+**Food recognition** is a Data Science project that aims to classify types of dishes using their photographs.

 ## Repository Structure <a name="repository-structure"></a>